Amogh2911/COMPILERS1/Compilers1_cs19btech11031_theory_assignment1.md

 -Oz   real    0m0.002s

+## Note:
-## Note: here the difference in time is very less since we used a basic factorial program.
+here the difference in time is very less since we used a basic factorial program.
 But in  general If we go for large code bases and compile them by applying these commands we will surely observe the difference.
+Generally -o3 command is considered to be better . -02 optimises better than -01, -03 optimises better than -o2.
+Whereas os optimises the program space.